iamdtang/backbone-data/apidocs.md

 ### DS.defineResource(resourceDefinition)

-Create a resource by giving it a Backbone model, collection, a unique name, and the property name that uniquely identifies the models for this resource type (the primary key).
+Create a resource by specifying a Backbone model, collection, a unique name, and the property name that uniquely identifies the models for this resource type (the primary key).
+Creating a resource is the first step to storing your data in the store.

 ```js
 var Person = Backbone.Model.extend({